deepomicslab/LocalHGT/README.md

 See `output/test_sample.acc.csv` for breakpoint results, and see `test_event_output.csv` for event results.

 ## Construct reference database
+Users can construct customized reference databases.
 The reference database (a single `fasta` file) should contain all the representative genomes of your concerning bacteria.
-For example, to analyze HGT events between bacteria A, B, and C, we should collect the representative genomes in `fasta` format for each bacterium and merge them into a single fasta file.
+For example, to analyze HGT events between bacteria A, B, and C, we should collect the representative genomes of A, B, and C and merge them into a single fasta file.

-To analyze HGTs in human gut microbome, we use gut-specific representative genomes collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
+To analyze HGTs in the human gut microbiome, we use gut-specific representative genome collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
 The script `paper_results/build_UHGG_reference.py` can download the human gut-specific UHGG v1 database.
 The command is
 ```
 usage: python build_UHGG_reference.py -h

-Construct the reference from gut-specific UHGG V1 database.
+Construct the reference from the gut-specific UHGG V1 database.

 optional arguments:
   -r        <str> Generated reference file. (default: uhgg_v1.rep.fasta)